 Due Diligence Processes for Slavery and Human Trafficking

-As part of our initiative to identify and mitigate risk we are continuing to implement measures to ensure that suppliers and subcontractors are engaged via a controlled process and are subject to approval by the central Procurement function before they contracted to supply materials or provide sub-contract services.
+As part of our initiative to identify and mitigate risk we pursue an approach of continual improvement to strengthen the mitigation of risk of slavery and human trafficking.
+We have processes to ensure that suppliers and subcontractors are engaged via a controlled process and are subject to approval by experienced, qualified and knowledgeable procurement professionals in our central procurement function before they are contracted to supply materials or provide sub-contract services.

-This engagement process clearly sets out the standards and expectations that we expect all of our supply chain partners to achieve with regards to slavery and human trafficking.
+Our engagement process clearly sets out the standards and expectations that we require all of our supply chain partners to achieve with regards to slavery and human trafficking.
 Suppliers are asked to sign a Supplier Code of Conduct.

-We have processes that enable us to identify and mitigate any potential risks within the supply chain.
-These processes are under constant review for their effectiveness.
+We have processes that enable us to (where possible) identify and mitigate any potential risks within the supply chain.
+These processes are under constant review to maintain their effectiveness.

 Supplier Adherence to Our Values

 We have zero tolerance to slavery and human trafficking.
 To ensure all those in our supply chain and contractors comply with our values we require our suppliers and subcontractors to adhere to our Supplier Code of Conduct.
 All suppliers are asked to return a written declaration to confirm their compliance with the Modern Slavery Act 2015.

 In addition, Portakabin has recently undertaken a review of its contracting processes and during 2021 will look to further update our contractual terms, which currently include a commitment to not use slave labour or participate in human trafficking.

 Training and Awareness